bakerjm24450/EE419/lab2/README.md

 In the `EE 419 Configuration` menu:

 * Confirm that the GPIO numbers used for the red, green, and blue LEDs match your system
+* Select either the SPI or I2C interface for the PN532
-* Confirm that the pins for the SPI interface match your system
+* Confirm that the pins for the SPI or I2C interface match your system
 * Set the WiFi SSID and password

 ### Build and Flash